dgnsrekt/yfs/README.md

 # YFS
 ## Yahoo Finance Scraper with a WYSIWYG approach.

 Want to scrape data from the summary page use the get_summary_page function.
 Want to scrape the summary pages of a list of symbols use the get_multiple_summary_pages function.
-The returned object can be serialized with .json, .dict, ***and depending on the object .dataframe*** method.
+The returned object can be serialized with .json, .dict, ***and depending on the object .dataframe*** methods.
 Each function can accept a proxy to help avoid rate limiting.
 In fact in the future you can install [requests-whaor](https://github.com/dgnsrekt/requests-whaor) ***ANOTHER WORK IN PROGRESS*** which supplies a rotating proxy to bypass rate limits.

 ***Before you start please note adding historical data to this API is not a priority.
 At some point I will get around to it.
 My main focus are options, quote information and symbol lookup.
 So please do not raise issues about historical data.***